r-dau/f.y.m./README.md

-# f.y.m.
+# F.Y.M.

-### Desciption
+### Description

-This was my final profject at Spiced Academy.
+This was my final project at Spiced Academy.
 F. Y. M. stands for Find Your Music.

-The user get recommendations by new releases from a randomly choosen country from the Spotify API.
+The user get recommendations by new releases from a randomly chosen country from the Spotify API.

 When the image of an artist gets clicked, the Youtube videos from that artist get rendered on the same page.